luca-s/fdsnws-download/README.md

 ## Waveform data

  It is possible to **download the waveforms** too.
-The script uses the previously downloaded catalog data (csv and QUAKEML files) and will download the waveforms for each event (using the interval: event time ~ latest pick):
+The script loads the previously downloaded catalog data (csv and QUAKEML files) and then it downloads the waveforms for each event.
+By default it fetches the waveforms of the stations associated to the event picks and the latest pick time is used to determine the waveform length (oring time ~ latest pick time):

 <pre>
  python fdsnws-download.py --waveforms catalog-dir catalog.csv
 </pre>

+*Note*: Replace **catalog-dir** and **catalog.csv** with the folder name and the csv file downloaded previously.

-Or, if you want to specify the lenght [sec] of the waveforms to download:
+Additionally it is possible to manually specify the length of the waveforms to download and the list of stations to use:

 <pre>
- python fdsnws-download.py --waveforms catalog-dir catalog.csv 1.5
+ python fdsnws-download.py --waveforms catalog-dir catalog.csv [length] [stations_list]
 </pre>

-*Note*: Replace **catalog-dir** and **catalog.csv** with the folder name and the csv file downloaded previously.
+*Note*:
+- **length** is in seconds **e.g.** 3.5, 0.030
+- **stations_list** is a comma separated list of station filters where each filter can be: "net", "net.sta", "net.sta.loc" or "net.sta.loc.cha" and it supports wildcards such as *,?,(,),| **e.g.** "CH,GR.(STA01|STA02).\*.HH?" - download all stations of the network CH (identical to CH.\*.\*.\*) plus the stations GT.STA01.\*.HH? and GT.STA02.\*.HH?

 # Post-processing